15 Historical Romance Books You Love To Read

 11. The Gentleman’s Guide to Vice and Virtue (Montague Siblings)

-This is following the main character of a male perspective.
+This is following the main character from a male perspective.
 We follow our main character, Monty, who’s a bit of a rogue and a rake.
 He’s about to start his grand tour of Europe.
 With gentlemen, do they learn a bunch of stuff?
 They see a bunch of paintings.
-Also, they do party, drink, gamble, and do all the fun things that gentlemen during this period can do.
+Also, they party, drink, gamble, and do all the fun things that gentlemen during this period can do.

-However, Monty is a little troubled because he wants to go on this tour with his best friend, but he’s also in love with his best friend.
+However, Monty is a little troubled because he wants to go on this tour with his best friend but is also in love with his best friend.
 So begins the ultimate adventure between two best friends turned lovers.
 It’s so sweet of such an endearing romantic relationship between these two boys, and seeing them finally express and explore their feelings for each other was a great time.

 The Gentleman's Guide to Vice and Virtue